davidrtorres/8-Week-SQL-Challenge/Health Analytics Case Study.md

 ```
 -------
-#### Question 6: How many users and percentage have logged blood glucose measurements?
+#### Question 6: How many users and the percentage have logged blood glucose measurements?
 There are 325 users which is 40.22% of users that have logged blood glucose measurements.
 ```
 WITH my_sample AS (